alastairgarner/Masters_Thesis/thesis.md

 **Hypothesis II:** Premotor populations that innervate similar motor neuron cohorts, with the same sign of neurotransmission (excitatory/inhibitory), will be necessary for the performance of similar locomotor patterns.

+​

+**Aim 3:** Determine the reproducibility of our results with alternative analytical methods.

-**Hypothesis III:** Established behavioural quantification methods of different design may show discrepancies in scoring nocifensive behaviours.
+**Hypothesis I:** Established behavioural quantification methods of different design may show discrepancies in scoring nocifensive behaviours.
 Genotypes presenting robust phenotypic changes should be detectable regardless of the quantitative method used.